WildPasta/discord-bot-hfr-scraper/README.md

 ALERT_CHANNEL=<channel_id>
 ```

 Replace `<your_discord_token>` with the access token of your Discord bot.
 You can obtain this token by creating a bot application on the [Discord Developer Portal](https://discord.com/developers/applications).

 Replace `<number_of_pages_to_search>` with the number of pages you want the bot to search for ads.
+*Note: Default value is 5.*

 Replace `<channel_id>` with the ID of the channel where you want the bot to send alerts.
 You can obtain this ID by enabling the developer mode in Discord and right-clicking on the channel.

 ## Usage (CLI)